In this guide

 - we’re going to rely on it to support our case

-- it could undermine our case or support the nurse or midwife’s case
+- it could undermine our case or support the nurse, midwife or nursing associate’s case

 - it makes sure that the process is fair

-- it makes sure that the nurse or midwife is given enough information to properly respond to the allegations against them
+- it makes sure that the nurse, midwife or nursing associate is given enough information to properly respond to the allegations against them

 We may also provide them with evidence that we don’t intend to rely on to support our case.
 We call this ‘unused material’.